oatlog/oatlog/doc/report/main.typ

 However, Oatlog does not in its current form implement any extraction, so it is not a major topic in this thesis.
+Extraction is not implemented because the problem of extraction is unrelated to the problem of constructing the e-graph and the thesis is about the performance of constructing the e-graph.
+Note that existing extraction libraries could be used by serializing the e-graph.

 #figure(
   {